77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can filter by using the new key:
+Now you can filter users by using the new keys and the original ones can no longer be used:
 ```bash
 example.com/api/users?isMale=0&isAvailable=1
 ```
-This feature is especially useful when you have included other associated models, you want to filter the main model by some columns from those associated models and to not affect the main model:
+This feature is especially useful when you have included other associated models, you want to filter the main model by some columns from those associated models but to not affect the main model:
 ```js
 const users = await User.findAll({
   include: [{